humbertoragazzini/humbertoragazzini/README.md

 ### Hi there! 👋

-### I'm a technology enthusiast with a deep passion for innovation and creativity.
-Whether it's diving into the world of game development or crafting functional and elegant websites, I thrive on turning ideas into reality through code.
+### I'm a lover of technology with a strong passion for creating innovative and impactful solutions.
+From exploring game development to designing intuitive and functional websites, I enjoy bringing ideas to life through coding.

 ### Currently, I'm immersed in two exciting projects: